Carl Nielsen: Studies and early career

 On 17 September 1887, Nielsen played the violin in the Tivoli Concert Hall when his Andante tranquillo e Scherzo for strings was premiered.
 Shortly afterwards, on 25 January 1888, his String Quartet in F major was played at one of the private performances of the Privat Kammermusikforening (Private Chamber Music Society).
 While Nielsen considered the Quartet in F to be his official debut as a professional composer, a far greater impression was made by his Suite for Strings.
 Performed at Tivoli Gardens, Copenhagen on 8 September 1888, it was designated by Nielsen as his Op.
 1.

 By September 1889 Nielsen had progressed well enough on the violin to gain a position with the second violins in the prestigious Royal Danish Orchestra which played at Copenhagen's Royal Theatre, then conducted by Johan Svendsen.
-In this position he experienced Giuseppe Verdi's Falstaff and Otello at their Danish premieres.
+In this position he experienced Verdi's Falstaff and Otello at their Danish premieres.
 Although this employment sometimes caused Nielsen considerable frustration, he continued to play there until 1905.
 After Svendsen's retirement in 1906, Nielsen increasingly served as conductor (being officially appointed assistant conductor in 1910).
 Between graduation and attaining this position, he made a modest income from private violin lessons while enjoying the continuing support of his patrons, not only Jens Georg Nielsen but also Albert Sachs (born 1846) and Hans Demant (1827–1897) who both ran factories in Odense.
 After less than a year at the Royal Theatre, Nielsen won a scholarship of 1,800 kroner, giving him the means to spend several months travelling in Europe.